 However, if the red spot is accompanied by vision loss or severe pain, seek medical help immediately.
 This will help you overcome the present symptoms and address further complications.

 Here are ways to treat a red spot on the eye:

 Cold compresses and artificial tears can keep the eye comfortable.
 This is in case any tissue elevates because of a larger hemorrhage.

 A cherry red spot on your eye will typically clear up within a few days or weeks.
 Generally, treatment consists of a medical evaluation and reassurance that the red dot will disappear.
 If the bleeding is significant, it may take slightly longer than a week and turn a yellowish, bruise-type shade before fading.

 If you have diabetic retinopathy, vision loss resulting from the medical condition can be irreversible.
 However, treatment can lower the risk of blindness by 95 percent.

 - Injected or implanted corticosteroids

-- Anti-VEGF injections to prevent the protein that triggers the growth of abnormal, leaky blood vessels
+- Anti-vascular endothelial growth factor (VEGF) injections to prevent the protein that triggers the growth of abnormal, leaky blood vessels

-- Laser treatment to lessen swelling and leakage of fluid
+- Laser treatment to lessen swelling and fluid leakage

 - Eye surgery to repair a detached retina, remove scar tissue, or remove the vitreous (vitrectomy)